alexrothenberg/purge_old_cruise_builds/README.md

 # Logic

-The script will
+For each project in the cruise project directory the script will

-* For each project in the cruise project directory
+* Find the most recent successful build

-** Find the most recent successful build
+* Count backward 10 builds from there (based on the BUILDS_TO_KEEP parameter)
-** Count backward 10 builds from there (based on the BUILDS_TO_KEEP parameter) ** Delete all builds older than that
+* Delete all builds older than that

 It will always keep at least 10 builds and ensure it keeps the most recent successful build.